neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 Game theory models are solved a bit differently than Optimality Theory.
 The task is to determine ***under what conditions*** (values of the variables/factors) is each behavior(s) ***stable***.

 For example, fighting is stable when the strategy *cannot be invaded by* the pacifist strategy.
 This is only true when pacifists have a lower average fitness than fighters when in a population of fighters (ie. a *mutant* pacifist).
 Mathematically, this statement would be written:
-Fighting is a stable strategy when ${v-c}/2 > 0$.
+Fighting is a stable strategy when ${(v-c)}/2 > 0$.
 Simplifying the equation gives the condition: $v > c$.

 ---
 > ⏳ 10

 ***Q7: Are there conditions under which pacifist would be a stable behavior?
-To solve, set up the relevant inequalities and simplify.
+To solve, set up the relevant inequalities and simplify to find the conditions under which pacifist would be stable.
 Then state in terms of a sentence.***

-***Q8: Are there conditions under which the evolutionarily stable state of a species would include both pacifists and fighters?***
+***Q8: Are there conditions under which the evolutionarily stable state of a species would include both pacifists and fighters?
+How many inequalities do you need to set up for this analysis?
+What are the conditions that need to be satisfied?
+Solve for the conditions under which a population at evolutionary equilibrium would comprise both pacifists and fighers simultaneously.***

 ⏸️ PAUSE here for class-wide discussion